 What is Tagrisso used for?

-Tagrisso (generic name: osimertinib), manufactured by AstraZeneca Pharmaceuticals, is a EGFR tyrosine kinase inhibitor used for the treatment of advanced non-small cell lung cancer (NSCLC) that has certain abnormal epidermal growth factor receptor (EGFR) genes as detected by an FDA-approved test.
+Tagrisso (osimertinib) is a tyrosine kinase inhibitor used for the treatment of non-small cell lung cancer (NSCLC) that has certain abnormal epidermal growth factor receptor (EGFR) genes as detected by an FDA-approved test.

 - What type of cancer is Tecentriq used to treat?